adrian154/blog/public/blogposts/rubiks/blogpost.md

     <figcaption>For those interested, the pictured cube is a MoYu RS3 M 2021.</figcaption>
 </figure>

 Upon disassembling the cube, we see that it is *not* composed of smaller cubes.
-Rather, it is made up of edge pieces and corner pieces, rotating around a fixed skeleton (to which the center pieces are attached).
+Rather, it is made up of edge pieces and corner pieces, rotating around a fixed skeleton (to which the immobile center pieces are attached).
 Broadly speaking, our goal becomes to put each piece on the correct position and facing the correct direction.

+## A Quick Guide to Notation

+For those not familiar, the notation used by cubers to express moves on the cube is quite simple.
+Each move consists of a letter representing the face being turned (**U**p, **D**own, **L**eft, **R**ight, **F**ront, or **B**ack).

+After this letter, there *may* be a symbol indicating how much to turn.
+An unembellished letter is taken to mean a clockwise 90&deg; turn, while a "2" indicates a 180&deg; turn.
+Finally, an apostrophe (pronounced as "prime", a convention taken from mathematics) signifies a counterclockwise 90&deg; turn.

 # Thinking with Cubies

 *The moving pieces that comprise a Rubik's cube are referred to as "cubies" in the literature.*

-Using this information, we can start building an abstract representation of the cube based on its mechanical properties.
+Now that we have some insight on the inner workings of the cube, we can start building an abstract representation of the puzzle that our solver can work with.
 We can store the position of each corner/edge cubie using arrays of length 8 and 12, respectively.
 However, this is not enough to represent the entire cube.
-We still need to keep track of the orientation of each cubie, which requires us to establish some arbitrary conventions.
+We still need to keep track of the orientation of each cubie, which requires us to establish some conventions.

 ## Corner Orientation